Circular chromosome: Termination

-Replication of the DNA separating the opposing replication forks, leaves the completed chromosomes joined as ‘catenanes’ or topologically interlinked circles.
-The circles are not covalently linked, but cannot be separated because they are interwound and each is covalently closed.
-The catenated circles require the action of topoisomerases to separate the circles [decatanation].
-In E.coli, DNA topoisomerase IV plays the major role in the separation of the catenated chromosomes, transiently breaking both DNA strands of one chromosome and allowing the other chromosome to pass through the break.
+Replication of the DNA separating the opposing replication forks leaves the completed chromosomes joined as 'catenanes' or topologically interlinked circles.
+The circles are not covalently but mechanically linked, because they are interwound and each is covalently closed.
+The catenated circles require the action of topoisomerases to separate the circles (decatenation).
+In E. coli, DNA topoisomerase IV plays the major role in the separation of the catenated chromosomes, transiently breaking both DNA strands of one chromosome and allowing the other chromosome to pass through the break.

 There has been some confusion about the role DNA gyrase plays in decatenation.
 To define the nomenclature, there are two types of topoisomerases: type I produces transient single-strand breaks in DNA and types II produces transient double-strand breaks.
 As a result, the type I enzyme removes supercoils from DNA one at a time, whereas the type II enzyme removes supercoils two at a time.
 The topo I of both prokaryotes and eukaryotes are the type I topoisomerase.
 The eukaryotic topo II, bacterial gyrase, and bacterial topo IV belong to the type II.

-We often forget that DNA gyrase does in fact have topoisomerase type II activity; thus, with it being a homologue of topoisomerase IV (also having topoisomerase II activity) we expect similarity in the two proteins' functions.
-DNA gyrase preliminary role is to introduce negative super coils into DNA, thereby relaxing positive supercoils that come into play during DNA replication.
+DNA gyrase also has topoisomerase type II activity; thus, with it being a homologue of topoisomerase IV (also having topoisomerase II activity) we expect similarity in the two proteins' functions.
+DNA gyrase's preliminary role is to introduce negative super coils into DNA, thereby relaxing positive supercoils that form during DNA replication.
 Topoisomerase IV also relaxes positive supercoils, therefore, DNA Gyrase and topoisomerase IV play an almost identical role in removing the positive supercoils ahead of a translocating DNA polymerase, allowing DNA replication to continue unhindered by topological strain.

-Confusion arises when some scientific literature state that DNA gyrase is the sole enzyme responsible for decatanation.
-In an experiment conducted by Zechiedrich, Khodursky and Cozzarelli in 1997, it was found that topoisomerase IV is the only important decatenase of DNA replication intermediates in bacteria.
-In this particular experiment, when DNA gyrase alone were inhibited, most of the catenanes were unlinked.
+DNA gyrase is not the sole enzyme responsible for decatenation.
+In an experiment by Zechiedrich, Khodursky and Cozzarelli in 1997, it was found that topoisomerase IV is the only important decatenase of DNA replication intermediates in bacteria.
+When DNA gyrase alone was inhibited, most of the catenanes were unlinked.
 However, when Topoisomerase IV alone was inhibited, decatenation was almost completely blocked.
-The results obtained suggest that Topoisomerase IV is the primary decatenase in vivo, and although DNA gyrase does play a role in decatenation, its function is not as essential as topoisomerase IV in the decatentation of interlinked chromosomes.
+This suggests that Topoisomerase IV is the primary protein for decatenation of interlinked chromosomes in vivo, with DNA gyrase playing a minor role.